jfceklosky/acsi2stm-alt-hardware/README.md

   - **idc20**: contains the EasyEDA schmeatics and PCB layout for the IDC20 board

-  - **gerbers**: contains various standard generated PCB gerber files as zip files, fully printable
+  - **gerbers**: contains various standard generated PCB gerber files as zip files

 # Description
 The db19 uses soldered in pins that will plug into the Atari ST's DMA port while the IDC-20 uses and Ultrasatan style IDC-20 and ribbon cable to connect to the ST's DMA port.